 BY: Annielille Gavino

 A mother teaches her children language, and through that language they can come to understand the world.
 I know six languages; I speak Tagalog, Hiligaynon, Kinaray-a, and the colonizer’s languages, English and a bit of Spanish, but I have not mastered any, as well as I have mastered the language of dance.
-It is my connecting language which I use to communicate with my daughter, my homeland, my community and to my ancestral past.
+It is my connecting language, my tool to write that story used to communicate with my daughter, my homeland, my community and to my ancestral past.